The true value of our hearts is hidden. But sometimes we reveal its value by how we give—not by how much. That’s the currency God cares most about.

 Regardless our financial status.

-Please leave a comment: How has God used money in your life to teach dependence on Him?
+Question: How has God used money in your life to teach dependence on Him?
 You can leave a comment by clicking here.

 Adapted from Wayne Stiles, “The Generous Widow: Wholehearted Piety Despite Poverty,” in Women in the Life of Jesus (IFL Publishing House, 2011), page 40.